War-weary mothers, wives and children of Ukrainian soldiers demand a cap on military service time

 They chanted “Demobilize the soldiers” and carried banners calling for the return of their loved ones.
 “Why is dad not coming back?” asked one placard carried by a child.

-“I live in constant fear for his life,” Valeriia Koliada, 35, said of her husband, who volunteered for the military.
+“I live in constant fear for his life,” said Valeriia Koliada, 35, said of her husband who volunteered for the military.

 “It’s nerve-wracking for me.
 He is tired as well,” she said.
 “We are a young family.
 I also want to have a child and sleep calm at night.”